jdabtieu/LyonCTF-white_flag/exfilme.md

 To do this, I tried to hang the program using an infinite loop, but that crashed the instance and the only way to fix it was to restart it.
 Instead, I settled for a for loop with 1 billion iterations - which takes well over 2 seconds to complete.

 However, a typical for loop uses labels to determine where to jump to, something unavailable in shellcode.

+*Edit: labels and jumping are possible in shellcode.
+I just didn't realize this while writing the exploit.*

 ```
 label:
  cmp i, n                    ; compare i and n